rocky-linux/documentation/docs/guides/web/php.md

 ## PHP-FPM (FastCGI)

-As we highlighted earlier in this document, there are many advantages to switching web hosting to php-fpm mode.
+As we highlighted earlier in this document, there are many advantages to switching web hosting to PHP-FPM mode.

 ### Installation